-Thank you so much to Alen for sending this postcard from the island of Mauritius.
+Thank you so much to Alen for sending this postcard of his toes from the island of Mauritius.

 Geography Cat thinks that this is a fascinating country.
 The island of Mauritius is only 65km long and 45km wide (just smaller than the county of Nottinghamshire); together with a handful of other smaller islands it makes the nation of the same name, Mauritius.
 The islands were formed by gigantic volcanic eruptions, although the area is no longer volcanically active.

 It is counted as being part of Africa, even though it is located 2000km from the south east coast of continental Africa.
 It boosts the second highest human development index score of all African nations (after the Seychelles), and has a population of 1.3 million.
 With its natural beauty, over 150km of white sandy beaches, good climate and the world’s third largest coral reef Mauritius attracts many tourists.
-In fact, 1.3 million tourists visited there in 2017; the same number as the total population.
-The projected figure for 2018 is even higher, at 1.4 million!
+In fact, 1.4 million in recent years before the Covid-19 pandemic.

-Therefore it’s easy to see that tourism accounts for around 30% of the annual GDP of the country and has played a vital part in its economic development, especially since independance from colonial rule in 1968 (Mauritius was first declared a Dutch colony, then a French one, and finally a British Colony prior to independence).
+Therefore it’s easy to see that tourism has accounted for around 30% of the annual GDP of the country and has played a vital part in its economic development, especially since independence from colonial rule in 1968 (Mauritius was first declared a Dutch colony, then a French one, and finally a British Colony prior to independence).
 However, the development of tourism does present a challenge to the natural environment.

 The Lost World of the Dodo is an awe-inspiring project by a team at the Natural History Museum in London, you can find out more here.
 The painting above is by Dr Julian Hume who works as an avian palaeontologist.
 This means he is a scientist who specialises in studying the ancient remains of birds, usually fossil remains but in this case there is one remaining actual skeleton of a dodo.